Concrete Sink Mold SDP-17 Mesa Ramp Erosion Design (17.5"x16.5"x6.5")

 - Slot Drain Style drain.
 Plexiglas piece included with Mold to use for creating the slot drain.

 - All drain hardware hidden from sight.
-Drain kit assemblies are sold separately, available in Stainless Steel or Black ABS Plastic (The 17" Drain Pan size fit the SDP17 Mesa Ramp Sink Mold).
+Drain kit assemblies are sold separately, available in Stainless Steel 17"or Black ABS Plastic 18" (The 17" or 18" Drain Pan size fit the SDP17 Mesa Ramp Sink Mold).

 - Create a seamless integral concrete sink and counter top, or form around to create a vessel sink.